 If symptoms fail to improve or begin to worsen over the first 5-7 days, a course of oral antibiotics is often prescribed.
 The choice of antibiotics is based on what is known about the most common types of bacteria that tend to cause sinusitis.
 Some patients may require more than one course of antibiotics for their sinusitis to fully resolve.
 If patients fail to resolve with antibiotics, or if they develop sinus infections more than four times a year, a consultation with an ENT physician may be helpful.
 An ENT physician (otolaryngologist), can sometimes obtain bacterial cultures from the sinuses to help determine whether an infection has been fully treated, or whether a different type of antibiotic is necessary.
 An ENT physician can also examine a patient for anatomic issues or the presence of nasal polyps that may cause them to be more prone to developing frequent sinus infections.

 When medical therapy fails, a CT scan of the sinuses may be recommended to evaluate for the continued presence of infection or inflammation within the sinuses that is not clearing or structural issues.

 Schedule a Sinusitis Consultation in San Francisco Today!

-If you have reoccurring symptoms of sinusitis, contact California Sinus Center to speak with our ENTs and discuss the treatment options available.
-To visit our ENT centers in San Francisco, view our locations and call today!
+If you have reoccurring symptoms of sinusitis, contact California Sinus Center to speak with our ENT specialists and discuss the treatment options available.
+To visit our ENT centers in San Francisco, view our locations and call or request an appointment online today!
 California Sinus Centers provides specialized care for patients located throughout San Jose, Palo Alto, and Oakland, don’t live with chronic sinusitis and call to schedule a consultation.